 The cost of modern cancer biologics reflects the scientific innovation and the investment required to support biotechnological research and development.
 But it puts these treatments beyond the reach of many people.
 Pursuit of innovative new drugs is clearly of great importance, but so is broadening patient access to the treatments we have now.

-There’s no quick-fix solution – but, as some modern cancer biologics start to approach patent expiry, the opportunity arises for new manufacturers to develop less costly versions of them which are most commonly known as biosimilars.‡ A trastuzumab biosimilar has already been approved in South Korea and plans are in place to launch several more in other countries as soon as possible after expiry of the originator drug patent.22
+There’s no quick-fix solution – but, as some modern cancer biologics start to approach patent expiry, the opportunity arises for new manufacturers to develop more affordable biosimilars.
+A trastuzumab biosimilar has already been approved in South Korea and plans are in place to launch several more in other countries as soon as possible after expiry of the originator drug patent.22

 QuintilesIMS is actively supporting the development of biosimilars for breast cancer and we invite you to join us as a clinical investigator.
 The patients you enroll in these studies will all receive active therapy, either with the branded biologic or a biosimilar candidate at no cost to them or to their insurers.
 Even if you perceive that patient access to trastuzumab is not a critical issue in your own country, getting involved in biosimilar clinical trials will give you the opportunity to help maintain the high standards required for biosimilar studies, gain experience in an area of research projected to expand significantly, and be part of a global mission to bring the benefits of modern breast cancer treatment to a far wider population.